arturkot/the-house-game/README.md

 Introduction
 ------------

 I've wanted to create a game since a long time.
 You know - one of those cool things you'd like try. :) When I started working on this project I had only basic knowledge about JS.
 Very basic.
-I didn`t even know how to define an array and JS objects and methods were some kind of mystery.
+I didn't even know how to define an array and JS objects and methods were some kind of mystery.
 Thanks to this game my skills have developed tremendously.
 I'm still far from calling myself "pro JS dev" but I've got siginficantly closer.

-**You can play it [right here](http://animacjejs.pl/the-house-game/).** Please mind that:
+**You can play it [right here](http://the-house.arturkot.pl).** Please mind that:

 * this game is *almost* finished.
 Its about 95% complete, I'll, eventually, finish it,
 * it's very, very short,